DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/3 Customize Row Apperance.md

 ---

 You can also use the [dataRowTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#dataRowTemplate) property to customize row appearance.

+Besides row appearance in the active state, you can also specify CSS rules for selected, focused and hovered rows.

 To change row selection color, use the following CSS rules: